nobarinikan/CS412_Course_Project/README.md

 * Feature Engineering (Links to Code Snippets?)

 Many features were created and some with high correlations were selected for training our models.
-Here is the list of our features:
+Here is the list of our features created:

 1. Number of prompts that a user asked
 2. Number of complaints that a user makes (e.g., "the code gives this error!")